a2i2/effort-expenditure-for-reward-task-mobile/README.md

 ## Overview

 The project is a stripped down version of the original fork, removing dependencies on Firebase and any analytics components to focus primarily on the task itself.
-The Android and iOS projects are available in the `EEFRT Demo Android` and `EEFRT Demo iOS` folders respectively, and a simple Express.js server is available in the `public` folder.
+The Android and iOS projects are available in the `EEFRT Demo Android` and `EEFRT Demo iOS` folders respectively, and using Vite for serving the `public/src` directory and building the game into a `public/dist` directory.

 ## Getting the local file server up and running
-To avoid CORS issues we are using a small Express.js server to serve the files in the `public` folder to the mobile apps.
+To avoid CORS issues use Vite to serve the files in the `public/src` folder for in-browser support.
 Please ensure you have the following installed:
 - [Node.js](https://nodejs.org/en/) (developed with node v20.11.1)
     - If you are using [nvm](https://github.com/nvm-sh/nvm) you can run `nvm use` in the `/public` directory to switch to the correct version of node as specified in the `.nvmrc` file.
 - [npm](https://www.npmjs.com/) (developed with npm version v10.2.4)

 1. Navigate to the `/public` folder
-2. Switch to the required version of node
+2. Switch to the required version of node (`nvm user`).
 3. Run `npm install` to install the required dependencies
-4. Start the server using `npm run start`.
-Alternatively you can also run the server using `npm run dev` which enables auto-restarting when making changes to the codebase
+4. Start the server using `npm run dev` which enables auto-restarting when making changes to the codebase.

 ## Running the EEFRT task on an iOS
 1. Ensure you have the local file server running before running the app.